concurrencylabs/aws-cost-analysis/README.md

 report is generated and it then starts the Step Function workflow.
 You'll have to manually configure the S3 event so it points to this function.

-**step-function-athena.json**
-Step Function definition to automate the daily processing of CUR files and creation of Athena resources.

 Under the `cloudformation` folder:

 **cloudformation/process-cur-sam.yml**
 Serverless Application Model definition to deploy all Lambda functions

+### Automating and Orchestrating Executions using AWS Step Functions

+You can arrange the Lambda functions above and automate their execution.
+All you have to do is to create a State Function that calls the relevant Lambda functions.

+The Step Function is defined in the following file:

+**functions/step-function-athena.json**
+Step Function definition to automate the daily processing of CUR files and creation of Athena resources.

+**Starting the Step Function**

+You can set up an S3 event in the S3 Bucket where AWS places incoming Cost and Usage reports.
+This event can trigger Lambda function `s3event-step-function-starter.py`, which sets all the relevant parameters for the Step Function.

+If you prefer an alternate method to start the Step Function, just make sure that it sends a dictionary with the following values in it: `year`, `month`, `sourceBucket`, `sourcePrefix`, `destBucket`, `destPrefix`, `accountId` and optionally `xAccountSource` (Boolean), and `roleArn` if you're analyzing Cost and Usage reports cross-account.